tgogos/rpi_ffmpeg/README.md

-# How to install ffmpeg on Raspberry Pi 3
+# Install and test ffmpeg on Raspberry Pi 3 (with Docker)

+Docker containers were used, so ffmpeg was not installed directly on the RPi.
+The docker image has been pushed to [https://hub.docker.com/r/tgogos/ffmpeg/](https://hub.docker.com/r/tgogos/ffmpeg/), you can save time by pulling it and then start testing...
+If you'd like to reproduce the whole process take a look at the section below "Download ffmpeg source code / compile"

 ## Test environment
  - Raspberry Pi 3
  - Host OS: Raspbian Jessie Lite image (downloaded [2016-09-23-raspbian-jessie-lite.zip](http://director.downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2016-09-28/2016-09-23-raspbian-jessie-lite.zip) from the official site)
- - Docker image: `docker pull resin/rpi-raspbian:jessie-20160831`
+ - Docker image to start with (FROM): `resin/rpi-raspbian:jessie-20160831`

 ## Download ffmpeg source code / compile
 `* Beware that this compilation procedure takes a few hours to finish`